ammargitham/PricePartPicker/README.md

 - Dark mode is in sync with the PCPartPicker's dark mode.

 **Not completed**
-- Japanese localization (help needed)
+- Japanese localization (help needed, see [this discussion](https://github.com/ammargitham/PricePartPicker/discussions/1))

 ---